Darren Bonnici relates his memories of his Grandma’s faith and way of life. Grandma Carm – a commoner, a special woman, and a woman of faith.

 Today, minutes after she left us, I asked her the same question: “Nann, what are you talking to Him about?
 What is he telling you?

-My grandma was a woman of great faith.
-I am sure that He, keenly, told her to pass through Heaven’s gates, because “whatever you did for one of the least of these brothers and sisters of mine, you did for me .
+My grandma’s faith was great.
+I am sure that He, keenly, told her to pass through Heaven’s gates, because “whatever you did for one of the least of these brothers and sisters of mine, you did for me.
 And my grandma has done a lot!

 I’d like to imagine, that waiting for her impatiently, at the gate, was my grandpa, Joseph.
 He had been waiting for her, for 34 long years!
 The following is the conversation that could have taken place as soon as they met again: